Appian Congratulates 2025 Partner Award Winners For Delivering Impact With AI And Process Orchestration

 Global Growth Award: Deloitte

 Deloitte's alliance with Appian is driving transformative impact across industries and regions to solve complex challenges in financial services, life sciences, public sector, and more.
-Fuelled by rapid growth in North America, Europe, and Australia, Deloitte has achieved a 97% increase in Appian-related services revenue since FY22.
-A 96% year-over-year rise in Appian certifications reflects Deloitte's investment in talent through its Appian Centre of Excellence and Community of Practise.
+Fueled by rapid growth in North America, Europe, and Australia, Deloitte has achieved a 97% increase in Appian-related services revenue since FY22.
+A 96% year-over-year rise in Appian certifications reflects Deloitte's investment in talent through its Appian Center of Excellence and Community of Practice.
 This growth strategy ensures clients are equipped with cutting-edge technology capabilities like AI and process orchestration to meet evolving market demands.

 Americas Delivery Award: Perficient